 When a test is concluded and the results have been analyzed, you need to confidently say whether you’ll get the same results if the tests are repeated.

-Statistical significance helps determine whether the relationship or difference between two or more variables, in the case of a/b testing, your control version, and the other variations, is a result of chance or specific changes you made.
+Statistical significance helps determine whether the relationship or difference between two or more variables, in the case of a/b testing, your control version, and the other variations, results from chance or specific changes you made.

-That is to say that the results or changes during testing were not by chance or randomness but because of changes implemented in the different variations.
+That is, the results or changes during testing were not due to chance or randomness but to changes implemented in the different variations.

 The success or failure of your A/B test relies on the statistical significance level.
 In A/B testing, the datasets used are often the conversion rates and the amount of traffic.